pac9/pac9.github.io/README.md

 For our final week we were permitted to do a coding project entirely of our choice.
 I chose go back to the reason I started to write code and that was to draw things.

-I created sketches(programs) run in the Processing development environment with the code written in Java.
+I created sketches(programs) which run in the Processing development environment with the code written in Java.

 <img src="https://pac9.github.io/countdownclock.png" alt="Random colour circles" height="350" width="400">    <img src="https://pac9.github.io/randomcircles.jpg" alt="Random colour circles" height="350" width="400">